-We estimate the longer-run effects of attending an effective high school (one that improves a combination of test scores, survey measures of socio-emotional development, and behaviours in 9th grade) for students who are more versus less educationally advantaged (i.e., likely to attain more years of education based on 8th-grade characteristics).
-All students benefit from attending effective schools.
-However, the least advantaged students experience the largest improvements in high-school graduation, college-going, and school-based arrests.
-These patterns are driven by the least advantaged students benefiting the most from school impacts on the non-test-score dimensions of school quality.
-However, while there is considerable overlap in the effectiveness of schools attended by more and less advantaged students, it is the most advantaged students that are most likely to attend highly effective schools.
-These patterns underscore the importance of quality schools, and the non-test score components of quality schools, for improving the longer-run outcomes for less advantaged students.
+We estimate the longer-run effects of attending an effective high school (one that improves a combination of test scores, survey measures of socio-emotional development, and behaviors in 9th grade) for students who are more versus less educationally advantaged (i.e., likely to attain more years of education based on 8th-grade characteristics).
+All students benefit from attending effective schools, but the least advantaged students experience larger improvements in high-school graduation, college going, and school-based arrests.
+This heterogeneity is not solely due to less-advantaged groups being marginal for particular outcomes.
+Commonly used test-score value-added understates the long-run importance of effective schools, particularly for less-advantaged populations.
+Patterns suggest this partly reflects less-advantaged students being relatively more responsive to non-test-score dimensions of school quality.

 school quality, socioemotional skills, causal impacts